 Matthew Tift, PhD, RYT-500

-I support embodied ethical living, weaving together the wisdom of Kripalu yoga, insight meditation, and Unitarian Universalist values.
+I support embodied ethical living, weaving together the wisdom of Kripalu yoga, mindfulness, and lived experience in a modern, digital world.
 Through mindful awareness, compassionate movement, and breath-centered practices, I offer pathways to peacefulness, clarity, and purposeful action in everyday life.

 Currently, I am: